Congrats, you found this! It’s a work in progress, so please pardon the dust.

 Analog Pros:

-• Works with all analog goggles and some digital goggles with an analog module.
+• Universally compatible with all analog FPV goggles and some digital goggles that support an analog module.

 Analog Cons: